awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 ### Deploy a PostgreSQL cluster

-First of all, we need to create a storageclass using the `ebs-csi-driver`, a demo namespace and kubernetes secrets for login/password for database authentication.
+First of all, we need to create a storageclass using the `ebs-csi-driver`, a demo namespace and kubernetes secrets for login/password for database authentication `app-auth`.
 Check examples folder for all kubernetes manifests.

 #### Storage